 It is a day I remember well, because it was the first day that I realized that “allowances” were working against us and that money was helping me spoil my kids much more than it was helping me teach them anything.
-It was a Saturday morning, and I was trying to catch up a little on sleep.
+It was a Saturday morning, and I was trying to catch up on a little sleep.
 I was awakened by loud knocking on the locked bedroom door.
 Groggily, I got up and opened it to find three little kids with their hands out saying “Gimme my money, gimme my money, its allowance day.”
-To my sleepy eyes, it all looked a bit like a welfare line.
-I had just opened the window, and here were the people with their hands out, collecting the dole!

-Over the next several months, we worked with some other parents who had some of the same concerns, and developed what we started to call “the free enterprise family economy” with the goal of creating something of a microcosm of a real workplace and market in each of our homes and better preparing our kids to handle the real economic world someday, and to be more responsible and motivated in our own world in the meantime.
+Over the next several months, we worked with some other parents who had some of the same concerns, and developed what we started to call “the free enterprise family economy.”
+We had the goal of creating something of a microcosm of a real workplace and market in each of our homes, better preparing our kids to handle the real economic world someday.
+In the meantime, it had the added benefit of encouraging them to be more responsible and motivated in their own world.

 The “family economy” has since been tried and perfected by thousands of other parents, and has proven to be a surprisingly fun way to give young children the sense of “ownership” that is always a prerequisite for even the most basic forms of responsibility.

 The system described here works best when it is started with 7- to 12-year-olds, and we think 8 is the ideal beginning age.
 (In fact, we suggest that if you have kids under 8, you inaugurate it with them starting on their 8th birthday.)
 Having said that, the “economy” works well with kids up to at least 15, though your methods of explaining and implementing it may have to be adjusted for teens.